openzipkin/zipkin-dependencies/README.md

 $ docker run --env STORAGE_TYPE=cassandra3 --env CASSANDRA_CONTACT_POINTS=host1,host2 openzipkin/zipkin-dependencies
 ```

+For a more complete example, take a look at the [docker-compose example](docker/examples/README.md).

 ## Usage

 By default, this job parses all traces since midnight UTC.
 You can parse traces for a different day